On the representation of non-holonomic univariate power series: Power series representations of -finite functions

 \subsection{Proving identities}

 As a consequence of Theorem \ref{theo2}, we present automatic proofs of two non-holonomic identities.
 Of course, we do not ignore Richardson's theorem (see \cite{richardson1969some}).
 However, it is clear that bringing the zero-equivalence problem to the class of power series solves this issue for the class under consideration.
 Therefore for $\delta_2$-finite functions our approach is a decision procedure for zero-equivalence.
 Two expressions $A$ and $B$ define the same $\delta_2$-finite function (at least in the neighborhood of the point of expansion), if our algorithm finds the same power series representation for both of them, or if the one of $A-B$ is zero.
 The latter comes as a conclusion when all the necessary initial values of the representation sought are zero.
-It should be noted that we do not pay much attention to the domains of the functions, but rather to the simplifications obtained by symbolic computations in suitable ranges.
+It should be noted that our algorithm does not check in which disk the identity is valid.
+However for analytic functions, if they have the same power series, then they are identical in the largest possible disk.
 Regarding power series representations, we focus on the neighborhood of the origin.

 As first identity, consider

 from \cite[Section 3.3]{geddes1992algorithms} (see also \cite[Exercise 9.8]{koepf2021computer}).
 Let $f$ be the left-hand side of $(\ref{eq49})$ and $g$ its right-hand side.
 Algorithm \ref{Algo1} finds the same differential equation for $f$, $g$, and $f-g$, which is